Triangle Solver Calculator: Law of Sines & Cosines

 Steps

-How This Trigonometric Solver Works
+How This Triangle Solver Calculator Works

 The calculator is built around the two core rules of trigonometry: the Law of Sines and the Law of Cosines.
 These formulas connect side lengths and angles, letting you “solve” the triangle once enough information is known.
 The tool also uses the triangle angle sum (A + B + C = 180°) to fill in the final angle, and it computes area using Heron’s formula or the sine area formula when appropriate.